 The parties should prepare carefully for the main hearing.
 It is important that all relevant points are fresh in mind.

-New claims or evidence not presented in the preparation can no longer be presented in the main hearing, unless there has been a valid reason for the failure to present them on time.
-The main hearing can only in exceptional cases be adjourned.
-You should arrive on time to the hearings of the district court.
+New claims or evidence not presented during the preparation can no longer be presented in the main hearing, unless there has been a valid reason for the failure to present them earlier.
+The main hearing can be adjourned only in exceptional cases.
+All persons concerned should arrive on time at a hearing of the district court.